Institut des Réviseurs d'Entreprises

 SMO 2: International Education Standards

-The following laws and regulations organize the initial professional development (IPD) and continuing professional development (CPD) requirements for statutory auditors in Luxembourg: (i) the Audit Law, (ii) the grand-ducal regulation determining the requirements for the professional qualification of statutory auditors and approved statutory auditors and (iii) the Commission de Surveillance du Secteur Financier (CSSF) regulation organizing continuing education of statutory auditors and approved statutory auditors.
+The following laws and regulations organize the IPD and CPD requirements for statutory auditors in Luxembourg: (i) the Audit Law, (ii) the grand-ducal regulation determining the requirements for the professional qualification of statutory auditors and approved statutory auditors and (iii) the CSSF regulation organizing continuing education of statutory auditors and approved statutory auditors.
 CSSF is responsible for establishing CPD requirements.
 It also monitors the CPD requirements for approved statutory auditors while IRE is responsible for monitoring the CPD requirements for statutory auditors.

 Statutory auditors are required by law and regulation to undertake at least 120 hours of CPD training over a period of 3 years (minimum 20 hours per year) with mandatory training in AML/FT matters.
 Approved statutory auditors are required by law and regulation to undertake at least 120 hours of CPD training over a period of 3 years (minimum 20 hours per year) with mandatory training in subjects as AML/FT, international accounting standards, audit, commercial law, tax, etc.